 The sleep monitoring works great and all the other features work well too, it’s just the battery issue that lets down the PINGKO K15 for me.

 Having two straps is a nice touch, but I’d rather have the one strap if it meant a better-quality battery.
 The user guide although written in English is hard to understand and the text is quite small, so if you have any visual impairments you might find it difficult to read.

-If you want the Pinkgo K15 for yourself, it’s available only on Amazon.
-The RRP for this tracker is £19.95.
+If you want the PINGKO K15 Fitness Tracker for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £19.95.